echeran/smile-of-murugan/webbook/chapter13.md

 Ahalyā's character; while, in Vālmīki, she enjoys her extramarital adventure with the prince of gods, in Kampaṉ she is in fact chaste.
-The episode is related organically to other episodes and to the basic motive of Kampaṉ's epic-Rāma's incarnation in order to release all souls from the misery of this world, and the response of the souls through *bhakti*.
+The episode is related organically to other episodes and to the basic motive of Kampaṉ's epic—Rāma's incarnation in order to release all souls from the misery of this world, and the response of the souls through *bhakti*.